awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 **Warning**
 Group Policy settings can affect the experience of your WorkSpace users as follows:
-Some Group Policy settings force users to log off when they are disconnected from a session\.
-Any applications that users have open on their WorkSpaces are closed\.
 **Implementing an interactive logon message to display a logon banner prevents users from being able to access their WorkSpaces\.** The interactive logon message Group Policy setting is not currently supported by Amazon WorkSpaces\.
 **Disabling removable storage through Group Policy settings causes a login failure** that results in users being logged in to temporary user profiles with no access to drive D\.
+**Removing users from the Remote Desktop Users local group through Group Policy settings prevents those users from being able to authenticate** through the WorkSpaces client applications\.
 Group Policy settings can be used to restrict drive access\. **If you configure Group Policy settings to restrict access to drive C or to drive D, users can't access their WorkSpaces\.** To prevent this issue from occurring, make sure that your users can access drive C and drive D\.
+Some Group Policy settings force users to log off when they are disconnected from a session\.
+Any applications that users have open on their WorkSpaces are closed\.

 For information about using the Active Directory administration tools to work with GPOs, see [Set Up Active Directory Administration Tools for Amazon WorkSpaces](directory_administration.md)\.